Skip to main content

 1. From the Sidebar, select Configuration > Endpoints.

-2. Click the Endpoint Name of the Endpoint you want to delete.
+2. Click the Name of the Endpoint you want to delete.

 3. Click the Delete button above the Endpoint details.